batimat logo

 • Waste, which represents 1% of our footprint, or 245 tonnes of CO2e.

-3rd step, set targets and devise an action plan
+3rd step: set goals and launch an action plan

-• Raise awareness and help visitors make responsible transport choices
+• Raise awareness and help visitors make responsible transportation choices

-• Facilitate shared and optimised transport solutions for exhibitors
+• Facilitate shared and optimised transportation solutions for exhibitors

 • Promote and encourage exhibitors to choose eco-designed stands